polyphene/kythera/docs/content/en/docs/overview/tests/cheatcodes.md

 as well as test for specific edge cases, Kythera is shipped with a set of cheatcodes.

 Cheatcodes allow you to change the block number, your identity, and more.
-They are invoked by calling specific functions on a specially designated actor Id: `98`.
+They are invoked by calling specific functions on a specially designated actor ID: `98`.

-Let's write an actor with a state that can only be updated by a selected actor Id, `250`.
+Let's write an actor with a state that can only be updated by a selected actor ID, `250`.
 ```rust
 // Copyright 2023 Polyphene.
 // SPDX-License-Identifier: Apache-2.0, MIT